JonayedHossenAntor/JonayedHossenAntor/README.md

-I'm Jonayed Hossen Antor, and I studied at the International University of Business, Agriculture, and Technology in Dhaka, Bangladesh, where I received my degree.
+I'm Jonayed Hossen Antor, studying at the Schmalkalden University of Applied Sciences in Thuringia, Germany, where I received my degree.

 Right now, I'm working to establish my reputation as a software developer.
 I've used Python for a few years now.
 I gave Django a try for a while.
 I've now made a complete switch to the software development and application industry.
 Attempting to learn the new technology of the twenty first century.